This project is located in the suburbs of Beirut. The city is fast

 attributed to the creation of a sports complex.
 The convent is built on the

 lower part of the parcel, isolated on all sides.
 The academic section follows

 the contour of the terrain as it is laid out in tiers on the less sloped area.

 This is a harmonious arrangement between the various elements of the

-programme and the existing buildings.
-The church holds the place of honour atop
+program and the existing buildings.
+The church holds the place of honor atop

 the hill, and a narrow pathway links the church to a small existing chapel,